 Vitamin B12 Foods List

-Here’s a comprehensive list of the richest sources of B12.
-Obviously there are other foods containing B12, but these are the ones with the highest concentration:
+Here’s a dietary list of the richest sources of B12.
+Obviously there are other foods containing B12, but these are the ones sporting the highest concentrations:

 - Clams.
 99µg per 100g.
 One clam contains 9.5µg (395% of the recommended daily allowance, which is ~2.4µg).
 Clams are by far the richest vitamin B12 source.

 - Liver.
 Nature’s most potent multi-vitamin.
-The liver of ruminants (beef, lamb, moose, etc) is a powerful B12 rich food.
-Lamb liver is the king, providing 86µg per 100g when cooked.
-Poultry liver is also great.
-Turkey, duck and goose, when cooked over a pan, all contain around 60µg per 100g.
+The liver of ruminants (beef, lamb, moose, etc) is a powerful B12-rich food.
+Of these, lamb liver is the king, providing 86µg per 100g when cooked.
+Poultry liver is also great, as turkey, duck, and goose, when cooked over a pan, all contain around 60µg per 100g.
 Chicken liver contains about a third of that, but it’s still plenty.
-What if you need both B12 and folate?
+What if you want both B12 and folate?
 Liver is rich in both!
 Beef more so in B12, chicken more so in folate.

 - Kidneys.
-Lamb kidney is a rich B12 source, sporting 79µg per 100g when braised.
+Lamb kidney is a rich B12 source, providing 79µg per 100g when braised.
 The next best are veal and beef kidneys, providing about half of that.

 - Caviar.
 Whitefish eggs provide 56µg per 100g.
 Black and red caviars, in contrast, provide 20µg per 100g (same as chicken liver).